-This will show the result in file list.
+This will show the result in the file list.
 We can also see the thumbnail view of the files.

 Memory Viewer feature shows active memory of the system on which OSF is working on.
-It cant be used to show the memory of acquired image or drive of another computer (we will illustrate this feature on our running machine and not on our evidence file).
+It can’t be used to show the memory of acquired image or drive of another computer (we will illustrate this feature on our running machine and not on our evidence file).
 We can dump the live memory /RAM for further investigation.

 To start with open OSF and click on Memory Viewer.
 We can see the list of all the processes currently running along with their Process ID (PID).
 Click on any process and we can see its details under process Info.
 Click on refresh to refresh the process list.

 Click on dump Physical Memory, this will dump the physical memory/ RAM in a .bin file and can save it anywhere.
-In below image we are saving the file with name Memory Dump.bin in a folder named Physical Memory Dump on Desktop
+In below image, we are saving the file with name Memory Dump.bin in a folder named Physical Memory Dump on Desktop

 Once completed, we will get a success Message.

 We can also save a crash dump, just browse to a directory and save the file.
 The extension of the crash dump file is .dmp.
-In below image we are saving a crash dump file with a name CrashDump.dmp.
+In the below image, we are saving a crash dump file with a name CrashDump.dmp.
 We will get the following message when the dump is in progress

 Once the dump is completed we will get a success message.